Katie Piper

 Kate Elizabeth Sutton (née Piper; born 12 October 1983) is an English writer, activist, television presenter and model from Andover, Hampshire.

-In March 2008, her ex-boyfriend raped her and stabbed her several times in the arms.
-Two days later she was attacked with acid by her ex-boyfriend and an accomplice, causing major damage to her face and blindness in one eye.
+In March 2008, her stalker, Daniel Lynch, raped her and stabbed her several times in the arms.
+Two days later, Lynch and accomplice Stefan Sylvestre attacked her with acid, causing major damage to her face and blindness in one eye.
 Piper underwent pioneering surgery to restore her face and vision.
 Both attackers were convicted and given life sentences.
 In 2018, one of the attackers was released after serving nine years in prison.

 In 2009, Piper gave up her right to anonymity in order to increase awareness about burn victims.
 Her experience was documented in the 2009 Channel 4 documentary Katie: My Beautiful Face part of the Cutting Edge series.
 It has subsequently been sold internationally.

 Piper later appeared in multiple follow-up series for Channel 4, released a best-selling autobiography, and had a regular column in weekly magazines.
 She also presents the Channel 4 television series Bodyshockers about members of the public about to undergo body-altering procedures and those who regret procedures they have had.
 Her main work has been for the Katie Piper Foundation, which she founded to help victims of burns and other disfigurement injuries.
 On 13 August 2018, she was announced as the first contestant for that year's Strictly Come Dancing.
 In September 2020, she joined the BBC One programme Songs of Praise as a presenter.
 In July 2021, she became a panellist on Loose Women.